 There are so many things that a person has to deal with when going through a divorce.
-In my case I experienced hurt, abandonment, anger, confusion, hate, denial, guilt etc. It seems the list can go on and on.
-Nevertheless, I was going through so many emotions all at once I was often confused to what I really was feeling at any given time.
+In my case, I experienced hurt, abandonment, anger, confusion, hate, denial, guilt, and so much more.
+It seems the list can go on and on.
+Nevertheless, I was going through so many emotions all at once I was often confused about what I was feeling at any given time.

-The more bitterness I felt the farther I was from the man I wanted to be.
+The more bitterness I felt, the farther I was from the man I wanted to be.
 I felt lost from God and my friends.
 Nobody wanted to be around me and hear the same crap over and over again about poor me.
-I came to the realization that I was spending too much of my time blaming her and looking at what she had done and not enough time examining myself.
+I realized that I was spending too much of my time blaming her and looking at what she had done and not enough time examining myself.

-The point is; I was bitter about the divorce and I used that bitterness to blame her for the marriage ending when in reality I played a big role.
-I was not perfect and I made plenty of mistakes.
-Whether I believed that divorce was right or not was irrelevant because it was in fact the situation.
+The point is; I was bitter about the divorce, and I used that bitterness to blame her for the marriage ending when in reality I played a significant role.
+I was not perfect, and I made plenty of mistakes.
+Whether I believed that divorce was right or not was irrelevant because it was, in fact, the situation.
 The bitterness was consuming my soul and turning me into a person that I did not want to be.
-No matter what the situation you are going through don’t get caught up in being bitter.
-Things such as anger, hurt, guilt, confusion, denial etc are all god given emotions and can be dealt with in a healthy manner but bitterness destroys!
+No matter what the situation you’re experiencing, don’t get caught up in being bitter.
+Things such as anger, hurt, guilt, confusion, denial, etc. are all god given emotions and can be dealt with in a healthy manner but bitterness destroys!

 - Admit that I was bitter

 - I took a realistic look at myself